Choraut

-Choraut (Hindi: चोरौत) is a block in Sitamarhi district in the Indian state of Bihar.
+Choraut (Maithili: चोरौत) is a block in the Sitamarhi district of the Mithila region in the state of Bihar in India.
 Its administrative center is Cheraut.
+It is the part of Tirhut division.
+The sub-divisional headquarter of the Charaut block is Pupri town.

 Choraut is connected with the national highway from Delhi.
 This block is near the Nepal border.
 Janakpur road crosses to Janakpur Dham.
 Choraut makes up the northern part of Choraut Block.
 Seven panchayats comprise Choraut: Choraut Uttari, Choraut Paschimi, Choraut Purvi, Bhantabari, Barri-behta, Parigama, and Yadupatti.